OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 Using the view files as a starting point, the interface generates the available routes and defines them in a menu.

 Through each tab in the sidebar you can control and manage OpenNebula resources.
-All tabs should have a folder in the containers directory `src/client/containers` and enabled the route in `src/client/apps/sunstone/routesOne.js`.
+All tabs should have a folder in the containers directory `src/client/containers` and have enabled the route in `src/client/apps/sunstone/routesOne.js`.

 | Property        | Description                                                      |
 |-----------------|------------------------------------------------------------------|
 | `resource_name` | Reference to `RESOURCE_NAMES` in `src/client/constants/index.js` |

 {{< alert title="Note" color="success" >}}
-It’s important that `resource_name` matches the `RESOURCE_NAMES` constant, because the constants are used to define the routes in `src/client/apps/sunstone/routesOne.js`.{{< /alert >}}
+It’s important that `resource_name` matches the `RESOURCE_NAMES` constant because the constants are used to define the routes in `src/client/apps/sunstone/routesOne.js`.{{< /alert >}}

 ### Actions